 The American Dream Is Now Officially Unaffordable

-It looks like the inevitable has finally caught up with us: the American Dream is no longer affordable.
-We’ve heard about the possibility for years, and according to a study put together by USA Today, a six-figure income is what it really takes to put all the pieces together.
-In fact, the exact figure is $130,357, which they arrived at by calculating the cost of a family’s essential expenses, some extras, and taxes/savings.
-Now, this is what they found was needed for the average family of four — two adults and two children.
+There have been warnings for years that ‘the dream’ was getting farther out of reach, and now according to a study put together by USA Today, a six-figure income is required to achieve what most Americans strive for.
+The exact figure is $130,357, which was arrived at by calculating the cost of a family’s essential expenses, some extras, and taxes/savings.
+Also of note, that amount is what is needed for the average family of four — two adults and two children.

 If $130,000 seems like a lot, that’s because it is.
-Even with two adults working full-time, that can be a number out of reach for most people.
+Even with two adults working full-time, that can be a target income that’s simply out of reach for most families.
 According to the U.S. Census Bureau, median household income between 2008 and 2012 was $53,046 per year, less than half of what the USA Today study calls for.
-While the economy has been picking up steam as of late, it’s still not the same situation that led to prosperous years for the middle class during the 1990s.
+While the economy has been picking up steam as of late, it’s still drastically different than the climate that led to prosperous years for the middle class during the 1990s.

-Eroding wages and increasing costs — this is the intersection that is causing the middle class to disappear.
+Eroding wages and increasing costs are the two most prominent factors causing the middle class to disappear.
 Most of the middle and lower classes in the U.S. have been sold on the idea of the ‘American dream,’ and have worked hard to attain it.
-Putting it out of reach, all the while expecting people to continue buying into the ‘meritocracy,’ is going to eventually come back to bite you.
+Putting it out of reach, all the while expecting people to continue buying into the ‘meritocracy,’ is going to eventually have consequences, however.